JawHawk/Anichinu/README.md

 # Anichinu v1.22
-Watching Anime & Waifu made easier : https://chrome.google.com/webstore/detail/anichinu/bempahanfbelceikgbhicebchefdlpog
+Anichinu is a browser extension which makes watching Anime & Waifu easier : https://chrome.google.com/webstore/detail/anichinu/bempahanfbelceikgbhicebchefdlpog

 To start with development: